Determine if you need a Warrant

 Prepare your Documents for Upload

-These names can not change once they've been given.
-Click here to view our standard naming convention.
+*These names can not change once they've been given.
+View our standard naming convention.

-NOTE: Any documentation prepared by a professional, that is required to be “signed and sealed” (see above checklist) will need a digital signature.
-Click here to learn how to obtain a digital signature.
+NOTE: After your finish the online application process, below, you will still have to sign the application that will be emailed to you and upload it as a document (see below).
+Any documentation prepared by a professional, that is required to be “signed and sealed” (see above checklist) will need a digital signature.
+Learn how to obtain a digital signature.

 Apply for Warrant Online